 OSF-SA is part of the Open Society Foundations network which includes these other African organisations: OSISA, OSIWA, and OSIEA.
 OSF-SA's focus areas include the Information, Expression, and Accountability Programme, the Justice, Equality, and Rights Programme, and the Research and Advocacy Unit.

-OSF-SA is a donor partner of Democracy Works Foundation.
+OSF-SA is a donor partner of Democracy Works Foundation; of our rule of law work and of the 2019 Democracy Fellows.

 Freedom HouseFounded in 1941, Freedom House was the first American organisation to champion the advancement of freedom globally.
 It is an independent watchdog organisation dedicated to the expansion of freedom and democracy around the world.
 Freedom House analyses the challenges to freedom, advocates for greater political rights and civil liberties, and supports frontline activists to defend human rights and promote democratic change.